Cost & Payments

-The Pantanal can be very hot, from 90 to 100+ °F (32 to 38+ °C), especially during midday and afternoons.
-Stormy, windy weather from the south can make boating on the rivers very chilly, in the 60s °F (~15-20 °C), so plan to layer clothes to be prepared for these drastically changing conditions!
+The Pantanal can be very hot, from 90 to 100+°F (32 to 38+°C), especially during midday and afternoons.
+Stormy, windy weather from the south can make boating on the rivers very chilly, in the 60s°F (~15 to 20°C), so layer clothes to manage these changing conditions!

 Most wildlife viewing is done from small boats and vehicles.
 Walks to search for wildlife are generally less than an hour over relatively flat trails or along the gravel roads.

-Flights you (or a travel agent) book: Arrive at São Paulo – Guarulhos International Airport (GRU) early enough to connect with a morning flight to Cuiabá, Brazil (CGB) on August 4.
-We recommend arriving a day early for an overnight to guard against flight delays or cancellations.
-Depart from São Paulo – Guarulhos International Airport (GRU) in the late afternoon or at night on August 19.
+Flights you (or a travel agent) book: Arrive in São Paulo, Brazil (GRU) early enough to connect with a morning flight to Cuiabá, Brazil (CGB) on August 8.
+Depart from São Paulo, Brazil (GRU) in the late afternoon or at night on August 23.

 Should I visit the Pantanal or the Amazon to see wildlife?

-While the Amazon is much more famous, the Pantanal is the best place to see Brazil’s wildlife.
-The Pantanal is the world’s largest wetland and attracts many large mammals (the Big Five), smaller mammals such as monkeys and capybaras, beautiful birds, and has much greater biodiversity and a higher density of that biodiversity.
-We prefer the Pantanal for our wildlife safaris.
+While the Amazon is much more famous, the Pantanal is the best place to see Brazil’s wildlife as it has much greater biodiversity and a higher density of that biodiversity.
+The Pantanal is the world’s largest wetland and therefore attracts many large mammals (the Big Five), smaller mammals such as monkeys and capybaras, and many beautiful birds.

 When is the best time to go to the Pantanal?

-We tour the Pantanal in August and September during the dry season.
-Wildlife tend to concentrate around the ponds left after the wet season’s floods.
+We visit in August and September during the dry season when wildlife tend to concentrate around the ponds left after the wet season’s floods.
 Fields are now dry, enabling us to hike and drive safari-style through them to look for wildlife.
-It is also warmer (but not too hot for us yet) during these months and the coolness of the river entices jaguars to the riverbanks to cool off.
+It is also warmer during these months and the coolness of the river entices jaguars to the riverbanks to cool off.
 August and September are also good months to see plentiful birds.

 Am I guaranteed to see the Pantanal’s Big Five – jaguar, giant anteater, giant otter, ocelot, and South American tapir?

-Our goal is to see the Big Five, but we cannot guarantee that we will see them all.
-Wildlife is wild and unpredictable.
-But to best meet our goal, we spend the maximum time possible in the field to greatly increase our chance of seeing the Big Five and lots more.
+Our goal is to see the Big Five, but we cannot guarantee that we will see them all as wildlife is wild and unpredictable!
+But to best meet our goal, we spend the maximum time in nature to greatly increase our chance of seeing the Big Five and lots more.

 Why do you spend so much time on rivers in the Pantanal?

-During days near the Cuiabá and other rivers, we spend a lot of time in boats since that is the best way to see jaguar and other wildlife along the riverbanks.
-Wildlife are accustomed to tourist boats and feel safe around them, generally allowing us to approach close.
-The boats have limited space, but you will have room near your feet and on your lap for your daypack and camera gear.
-The boat seats are comfortable with back rests.
-We usually go out early in the morning, return for lunch, and go out in the afternoon again, perhaps returning late.
+During days near the Cuiabá and other rivers, we spend a lot of time in boats as it is the best way to see jaguar and other wildlife.
+Wildlife are accustomed to tourist boats and feel safe around them, generally allowing us to approach to watch and photograph them.

 Should I worry about seasickness on the Pantanal’s rivers?